-In addition, the Cayman Islands recently revised its regime for anti-money laundering and combatting terrorist financing with the aim of aligning the regime more closely to Financial Action Task Force (FATF) recommendations and global practice.
-The regime now extends to a wider range of investment entities, including closed-end funds and those open-end funds that are not required to register with CIMA.
+The Cayman Islands recently revised its regime for anti-money laundering (AML) and combatting terrorist financing, with the aim of aligning the regime more closely to Financial Action Task Force (FATF) recommendations and global practice.
+The regime covers a wider range of investment entities, including all types of investment funds (whether regulated or not) in the Cayman Islands.
 All investment entities are now required to appoint experienced risk and compliance professionals with specific knowledge of the Cayman Islands AML regime to the roles of anti-money laundering compliance officer (AMLCO), money laundering reporting officer (MLRO) and deputy MLRO.
 The AMLCO, in particular, will assist the investment entity in ensuring compliance with relevant requirements and, where the investment entity looks to rely upon a third party for carrying out AML/KYC checks on investors, the AMLCO will likely take a lead role in assessing the suitability of that third party.
 It is clear that CIMA expects the operators of investment entities, together with their AMLCO, to carry out a risk-based due diligence exercise when assessing the suitability of a service provider and that this exercise should be tailored to the risk profile of each investment entity (taking into account its investor base and its anticipated investment activities).
 This continues to be a rapidly evolving area and the importance of retaining specialist risk and compliance professionals continues to rise.

-The increasing compliance burden, not just in the Cayman Islands, but globally, has led to a sharp increase in outsourced administration among closed-end investment entities.
-Outsourced service providers are increasingly acting as a "one-stop-shop" for compliance solutions where expertise and scalable data can result in marked increases in compliance efficiency.
+The increasing compliance burden - not just in the Cayman Islands, but globally - has led to a sharp increase in outsourced administration among closed-ended investment entities.
+Outsourced service providers are increasingly acting as a "one-stop shop" for compliance solutions where expertise and scalable data can result in marked increases in compliance efficiency.